vladimirjo/docugenr8/README.md

 - **Simple Global Settings**: Easily change global settings such as colors, fonts, and font sizes.
 No need to redefine these settings each time; the most recent settings are automatically applied to all new elements.
 - **Effortless Text Box Creation**: Create text boxes without worrying about text line placement.
 Text box horizontal alignment options: right, centered, left, and justified.
 Text box vertical alignment options: top, bottom, center, justified-between-lines, and justified-between-paragraphs.
 - **Advanced Paragraph Formatting**: Customize paragraph formatting with options like line height, tab size, word splitting, and indents.
 - **Page Numbers**: Insert page numbers (current page and total pages) anywhere in the text box.
-Choose from different numbering styles such as Arabic, Roman, etc.
+Use the standard numbering style or add a custom to match your need, like Roman.
-- **Linked Text Boxes**: Link text boxes together for continuous text flow, similar to writing in a Word document.
+- **Linked Text Boxes**: Link text boxes together for continuous text flow.
+Create text boxes that span multiple pages, or write text in two or more columns on a single page.
 - **Table Creation and Customization**: Easily create and fill tables.
 Customize cell and border colors individually or by rows and columns.
 - **PDF Optimization**: Significantly reduce document size (up to 40 times) with font subsetting.
 - **Minimal Dependencies**: Currently, it only depends on fonttools.
 Work is underway to make it a zero-dependency library.